-- 29 of the NPPF states: "Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies." - 18.2 In the Huntingdonshire Local Plan to 2036, Bury is part of the 'Ramsey Spatial Planning Area' in Policy LP 2 Strategy for Development. - 18.3 The Huntingdonshire Local Plan to 2036 proposes that the 'Ramsey Spatial Planning Area' has allocations for 895 homes and 2 hectares of employment land.
-The allocations in the parish of Bury are as follows: - RA 7 East of Valiant Square (3.6 ha of land is allocated for residential development of approximately 90 homes; and - RA 8 Former RAF Upwood and Upwood Hill House (25ha of land at the former RAF Upwood and Upwood Hill House is allocated for development for a mix of uses to comprise: 2ha of employment land for business uses (class 'B1'); approximately 450 homes; community facilities appropriate to the scale of development)
+29 of the NPPF states: "Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies."

+- 18.2 In the Huntingdonshire Local Plan to 2036, Bury is part of the 'Ramsey Spatial Planning Area' in Policy LP 2 Strategy for Development. - 18.3 The Huntingdonshire Local Plan to 2036 proposes that the 'Ramsey Spatial Planning Area' has allocations for 895 homes and 2 hectares of employment land.
+The allocations in the parish of Bury are as follows:

+RA 7 - East of Valiant Square (3.6 ha of land is allocated for residential development of approximately 90 homes; and for development for a mix of uses to comprise: 2ha of employment land for business uses (class 'B1'); approximately 450 homes; community facilities appropriate to the scale of development)